liara987/liara987/README.md

 ![Jasmine](https://img.shields.io/badge/jasmine-%238A4182.svg?style=for-the-badge&logo=jasmine&logoColor=white)

 ### 😁 About Me
 Hi, I'm Liara!
 I graduated in 2019 and started my journey as a developer during the challenging times of the pandemic.
 Today, I'm focusing on the JavaScript ecosystem.
-I've built projects using Vue, React, Angular and Node.
+I've built projects using React, Angular, Vue and Node.
 Beyond work, I run a YouTube channel where I share insights about technology and everything I learn along the way.

 - I'm curious and passionate for discovering new ideas and exploring innovative technologies.